I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 Foam is not the only factor limiting the expected lifespan of reclining sofas and sectionals.

-High-quality upholstery brands build sofas that will have a 20+ year lifespan, if properly cared for.
+High-quality custom upholstery brands build sofas that will have a 20+ year lifespan, if properly cared for.

-Reclining sofas and sectionals, made by those same high quality brands, will last less than half as long.
+Reclining sofas and sectionals, made by those same high quality brands, may last less than half as long.

 Power reclining mechanism technology has improved rapidly over the past 15 years.